andyjessop/crux/packages/machine/README.md

 # `@crux/machine`

-`machine` is an asynchronous Finite State Machine with a simple API.
+`machine` is an asynchronous Finite State Machine for redux

 ## Installation